linuxguyio/linuxguyio/README.md

 - 🔭 I’m currently working on my personal blog [https://linuxguy.io]
 - 🌱 I’m currently learning Terraform and AWS
+- revolving_hearts I’m looking to collaborate on any AWS solution Architecture or Devops projects

 ## 🛠️ Technologies and Tools